thomasoconnor95/assignment3/README.md

 # assignment3
-An arcade type game where you can choose to play two different games, pong and flappy bird
+An arcade type game where you can choose to play two different games, pong and snake